 The last passenger liner order came from Cunard with “Q4” - Queen Elizabeth 2.
 Launched as John Brown in September 1967, the QE2 was completed as Upper Clyde Shipbuilders Ltd, the Clydebank yard having merged into the group in February 1968.
 Upper Clyde Shipbuilders itself collapsed amidst much controversy in 1971.
 The last true ship to be built at the yard, the bulk grain carrier, Alisa, was completed in 1972.
 The Clydebank facility continued to operate under various owners until 2001, constructing oil platforms in support of the North Sea oil fields.

 With the collapse and liquidation of Upper Clyde Shipbuilders, the records of John Browns and the other Clyde based ship yards that formed that group were in grave danger of being ”lost” forever by neglect, destruction or disposal by sale.
 The records were viewed by the liquidator as an asset and they were therefore valued and advertised for sale.
 A deal was brokered whereby the records were secured for the nation by the Keeper of the Records of Scotland in conjunction the City of Glasgow, Clydebank Town Council and Dumbarton County Council.
-They were acquired by the National Archives of Scotland in 1973 on the understanding they would remain permanently in the west of Scotland.
+They were acquired by what is now the National Records of Scotland in 1973 on the understanding they would remain permanently in the west of Scotland.
 The records of John Browns were given to the University of Glasgow to be maintained and preserved.
 For the full story of this dramatic rescue read Death on the Clyde.

 A summary description of the records held by Glasgow University Archive Services can be found in the Upper Clyde Shipbuilders Ltd, Clydebank Division collection.